Korawakgala

-The makara and floral design were often combined, and in some instances, the outer and inner walls of the korawakgala were heavily carved.
-Although it is rare to find korawakgalas with decorated inner walls, with the majority being plain and unadorned.
+The makara and floral motifs were often combined, and in some cases, both the outer and inner walls of the korawakgala were intricately carved.
+However, it is rare to find korawakgalas with decorated inner walls, as the majority remain plain and unadorned.

-There are two balustrades at main entrance of Lankatilaka Viharaya in Kandy.
-They are sometimes called Gajasinha balustrades because of the shape of the makara there.
+There are two such balustrades at the main entrance of Lankatilaka Viharaya in Kandy.
+They are sometimes referred to as Gajasinha balustrades due to the distinctive makara design carved in the form of a lion-elephant figure.